uswds/uswds-site/pages/documentation/migration-V3.md

       {%- endhighlight %}
     </li>
     <li><p>Search for references to <code>${uswds}</code> in the <code>includePaths</code> and <code>gulp.src()</code> found in your project’s Gulp files.
 These paths tell the Sass compiler where to look for USWDS source files.</p>
-      <p>Some of our file directories have moved in USWDS 3.0, and it is necessary to point Gulp to the correct location inside <code>node_modules/@uswds/uswds</code>.
+      <p>Some of our file directories have moved in USWDS 3.0, and it' i's necessary to point Gulp to the correct location inside the <code>@uswds/uswds</code> package.
 Below are snippets from the standard USWDS Gulp references and their necessary updates.
 If your code uses <code>USWDS</code> instead of <code>uswds</code>, just keep the case you have.</p>
       {% highlight diff -%}
+// location of theme files:
 - gulp.src(`${uswds}/scss/theme/**/**`)
 + gulp.src(`${uswds}/dist/theme/**/**`)
 ...
+// location of font files:
 - gulp.src(`${uswds}/fonts/**/**`)
 + gulp.src(`${uswds}/dist/fonts/**/**`)
 ...
+// location of img files:
 - gulp.src(`${uswds}/img/**/**`)
 + gulp.src(`${uswds}/dist/img/**/**`)
 ...
+// location of compiled js files:
 - gulp.src(`${uswds}/js/**/**`)
 + gulp.src(`${uswds}/dist/js/**/**`)
 ...
+// Sass's load paths:
 includePaths: [
   PROJECT_SASS_SRC,
 - `${uswds}/scss`,